michaelweidmann/automated-neo4j-load-tester/CONTRIBUTING.md

 ## We develop with Github
 We use Github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've changed options, update the documentation.
 3. Issue that pull request!